jothachil/zeplin-extension-elevation/README.md

 To start developing, to make a build or to execute some functions from extension follow this [guide](https://github.com/zeplin/zem#scripts).

 To learn more about zem, [see documentation](https://github.com/zeplin/zem).

+If you like to take full control of your build process you can try [zero](https://github.com/baybara-pavel/zero) boilerplate.

 ## Authors